dilip-sipl/CustomTableMacro/README.md

 # Installation
 1) You can unzip the CustomTableMacro.zip file which is present under the repository files list.
+2) Thereyou will find two files under the CMS/App_Code folder.
-2) Then you can unzip this and add both the files under the App_Code folder of your project.
+3) Please add both these files at the same location (CMS-->App_Code) in your project files.

 # Author
 This macro is created by @ Systematix Infotech Pvt.
 Ltd.